 As the name suggests, these are mountain bikes that have only front suspension.
 The tail is hard, so they are less capable than full suspension bikes when it comes to tackling rough terrain.
 They are usually also more affordable.
 They are great for riding harder packed trails, forest, and gravel roads.

 These are types of bikes without any suspension.
 The frame is completely rigid which makes them the least comfortable type.
 However, they still have wide and knobby tires and a MTB frame, so they are designed to go off-road.
 They are a great choice for terrain that is not extreme and riders who want to save weight by eliminating suspension.

 XC bikes are designed to be ridden across the countryside, on fire roads and gravel roads, but on singletrack trails as well.
 You can do some challenging stunts with them, but they are typically not intended for long drops and jumps.

 XC bikes are either full suspension, hardtail or rigid, with a suspension of 100-120mm of travel.
 They have a steeper head tube angle, typically in the 69-71-degree range, which is great for sharp maneuvers.
 The tires are usually 29″ in diameter and less than 2.2″ in width.

-as you can guess, are made to attack the most demanding and technical downhills that there are.
+As you can guess, downhill bikes are made to attack the most demanding and technical downhills that there are.
 They are also known as DH bikes and usually have plush front suspension with up to 200mm of travel.
 The head tube angle is as slack as it gets and the geometry is relaxed.
 They are great for fast descents but are mostly useless in other cycling categories.